Breaking News

 READ MORE about the Taliban in Afghanistan

 For several months I had been talking to Hakim about the history of Afghanistan.
-And then that history took a powerful twist; and in doing so, threw Hakim and his family into danger.
-The situation was so dangerous for them that I am not using his true name.
-It was a name that increasingly got my attention, as I started to gameplan with Hakim how to help him leave the country.
+Alexander the Great; the Mongols; and on into modern times.
+And then that history took a powerful new twist.
+When it did, Hakim and his family, like scores of others, were thrown into danger.
+The situation was so dangerous for Hakim that I am not using his true name.
+But it was a name that increasingly got my attention, as I started to gameplan with Hakim how to help him leave the country.

 On that night after Kabul fell, I had fallen asleep waiting to hear from Hakim – and now, just before 0300 on the U.S. east coast, I woke up fast.
 His voice was quiet, calm, and deadly serious.